John Wilson (industrial chemist): Personality and foresight

-Ronald Rivlin describes Wilson in 1944 as an "bluff, outgoing, middle aged Yorkshireman" who "enthusiastically encouraged" him in his research ideas around the theory of elasticity.
+Ronald Rivlin describes Wilson in 1944 as a "bluff, outgoing, middle aged Yorkshireman" who "enthusiastically encouraged" him in his research ideas around the theory of elasticity.

 Wilson was said by his peers to be forceful and unconventional:

 Directness was his very nature; he said what he meant and he meant what he said to anyone without fear or favour.
 With this moral courage went unconscionable physical bravery as revealed by his antics on war service in France where he took to night-time excursions in no-man's land to relieve boredom in front-line trenches, and also, more recently, by his car driving which could be quite fearful for passengers.

 He was also credited as having insight into what was needed to make successful scientific research:

 His contribution to industrial research was characterized by an ability to excite the interest of (and to support financially) academically experienced scientists.
 He not only awarded many postgraduate research studentships in order to train future staff but was also perceptive enough to finance more senior university research workers very early in the development of such diverse topics as organic crystal structure analysis, digital computers, flash photolysis and fluidised beds.

 His interest in computers included sponsoring Andrew Donald Booth's APEXC while Director of the BRRA.
 He also appears to have attended one of the UK's first computer conferences.

 He also credited with knowing how to pick and build a successful team:

 He chose his staff on trusted recommendation or by intuition, and thus assembled a group which radically advanced the science of rubber [at the BRPRA] ...
 His stimulating ebullience, his concern with work not red tape, and his abiding principle to support and fight to the limit for his staff outside the laboratories (however much he might assail them inside) engendered immense loyalty and a wonderful team spirit.

 Later life

 During the 1960s until his death, Wilson pursued research into producing cellulose pulp, the raw product used in paper production, from bamboo.
-Trials took place in Argyll and Éire.
-He had started work on the problem while at the BRRA, as Rayon manufacturers were a large importer of cellulose.
+Trials took place in Argyll and Ireland.
+He had started work on the problem while at the BRRA, as rayon manufacturers were a large importer of cellulose.